Random Sampling (AQA A Level Biology): Revision Note

 Written by: Lára Marie McIvor

-• Measuring the different levels of biodiversity within an ecosystem can be a tasking job
+• Measuring the different levels of biodiversity within an ecosystem is not an easy task

 • Finding out which species live in an ecosystem and the size of the populations requires the identification and cataloguing of all organisms present to build a species list

-• This is possible for areas that are very small or where the species are very large like trees
+• This is possible for areas that are very small or where the species are large such as trees

 • However, for larger and more complex ecosystems like rainforests, it is simply impossible to find, identify and count every organism that exists there

-• When this is the case different samples of the area can be taken and used to make an estimate for the total species numbers in the area
+• When this is the case, different samples of the area can be taken and used to estimate the total species numbers in the area

 • Sampling is a method of investigating the abundance and distribution of species and populations